• Consultations

 Hair Loss and Gray Hair Statistics

 Alopecia is the medical term for hair loss.
 Anything – pregnancy, medications, hormones, etc. – that causes someone to lose hair is referred to as alopecia.
 The most common type of hair loss and baldness is called Androgenetic alopecia which affects about 40% of women by the age of 70 and 50% of men by the age of fifty.
-And while most people are concerned with the loss of hair on the scalp, alopecia can occur anywhere on the body, such as the arms or legs or even genitals.
-Equally physiologically devastating to people is the premature loss of hair pigment.
+Alopecia can occur anywhere on the body, such as the arms or legs or even genitals.
 By the age of 50, about 50% of people will see about half of their hair turn gray or white.

 There are six main types of hair loss.
 They are: